yesihaveidea/myrtille/README.md

 You can upload/download file(s) to/from the user documents folder with the "My documents" button.
 Note that it requires the rdp server to be localhost (same machine as the http server) or a domain to be specified.

-Myrtille doesn't support the mouse pointer shadow.
-If enabled for the user, you have to disable it (not much difference anyway and ensure best performance).
-See "Notes and limitations" into DOCUMENTATION.md.

 ## Third-party
 Myrtille uses the following licensed software:
 - RDP client: FreeRDP (https://github.com/FreeRDP/FreeRDP), licensed under Apache 2.0 license.
 Myrtille uses a fork of FreeRDP (https://github.com/cedrozor/FreeRDP), to enforce a loose coupling architecture and always use the latest version of FreeRDP (the fork is periodically synchronized with the FreeRDP master branch).